-The address specifies how to reach the lircd daemon.
-On Windows, we pass a (hostname, port) tuple since we connect over TCP.
-However on Linux and macOS, we pass in the socket path as a string.
 For the client in the example above, we set it up using the defaults for a Linux machine.
-While it illustrates what is customizable, it is not a practical example since you could just call Client() if you're on Linux and achieve the same outcome.
+While this example illustrates what is customizable, it is not a practical example since you could call Client() with no arguments if you're on Linux and achieve the same outcome.